About the Artist

 The artwork featured online is a reflection of the streamlined internet era, with an emphasis on the semi-anonymity and semi-non-formality of a user’s profile.
 The artist is currently developing a studio which is accessible from street level, to be apart of the local art trail and blend online and offline experiences by encouraging visitors to visit further work via mobile phone then and there or at home.
 As instant internet plays such a prominent role in so many people’s lives, art, which is an extension of life, should be as accessible.

-Rue adopted the shortened version of their name, as their initials, as a tag for developing art work with internal and external environments in mind.
-They develop work in collage to be transferred to oil paint, using digital manipulations of images for posters and redevelopment.
+Rue adopted the shortened version of their name, incorporating their initials, as a tag for developing art work with both internal and external environments in mind.
+They develop work in collage to be transferred to oil paint, digitalised images for posters and redevelopment, as well as stencil and spray paint works.
 Reaching out to local community members to interact with paintings and the ideas surrounding negative space is an example of a joint process their work captures.

 It is emphasised that the artwork featured on rue.cloud site is solely from the artist.
-Websites which may link this page as an extension of another site are not representations of the artist’s work or their self as an artist unless referenced here as a source or outlet.
+Websites which may link this page as an extension of another site are not representations of the artist’s work or of the artist themselves unless referenced here as a source or outlet.
 Online interconnectivity and authenticity within the internet’s saturation of content is thematic within the post-modern artistic movement: though this may not be relevant it is interesting to note.

 The idea for a cloud domain address as a platform for sharing was initially considered as a project to reassess the gaze on nudity, especially within dropbox and cloud uploads.
 To take pictures of a naked body to create collage and paintings from is often utilised within the artist’s practice.